 A public survey was developed and conducted as part of the planning process to gather input from the general public, transit riders, seniors, veterans, low-income individuals, and people with disabilities about their transportation needs and the challenges that they face with transportation.
 A set of survey questions was developed and tested.
 Most questions were multiple choice or involved selecting priorities from lists.
-The survey questions are provided in Appendix C. The survey was primarily conducted as an online survey in Microsoft Forms.
+The survey was primarily conducted as an online survey in Microsoft Forms.
 A survey kit was developed that included email communications, QR code links, and flyers that could be posted or distributed to people to complete the surveys.
 The survey was distributed with the survey kit to the following groups to distribute via email and social media: